Ecierge/Elmish.Uno/REFERENCE.md

 #### Binding to option-wrapped values

 Just like one-way bindings, there is a variant of the two-way binding for `option`-wrapped values.
 The `option` wrapping is used in both `get` and `set`.
-Elmish.WPF will convert both ways between a possibly `null` raw value and an `option`-wrapped value.
+Elmish.Uno will convert both ways between a possibly `null` raw value and an `option`-wrapped value.

 #### Using validation with two-way bindings

 *Relevant sample: Validation - ([XAML views](src/Samples/Validation) and [F# core](src/Samples/Validation.Core))*

 You might want to display validation errors when the input is invalid.
 The best way to do this in WPF is through `INotifyDataErrorInfo`.
-Elmish.WPF supports this directly through the `twoWayValidate` bindings.
+Elmish.Uno supports this directly through the `twoWayValidate` bindings.
 In addition to `get` and `set`, this binding also accepts a third parameter that returns the error string to be displayed.
 This can be returned as `string option` (where `None` indicates no error), or `Result<_, string>` (where `Ok` indicates no error; this variant might allow you to easily reuse existing validation functions you have).

 Keep in mind that by default, WPF controls do not display errors.
 To display errors, either use 3rd party controls/styles (such as [MaterialDesignInXamlToolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit)) or add your own styles (the `Validation` sample in this repo demonstrates this).